When should adults go to the Emergency Department?

 - Coughing or vomiting blood

-When should children go to the Emergency Room?
+When should children go to the Emergency Department?

-Children have unique medical problems and may exhibit different symptoms
+Children may have different medical problems and symptoms than adults.

 - Severe cuts or lacerations

-- A serious animal bite which has broken the skin
+- A serious animal bite that has broken the skin